A Look Back

-So far, we’ve distributed vital aid to over 2,300 families.
+So far, we’ve distributed vital aid to nearly 4,000 families.
 The aid includes blankets, buckets, solar lights, mosquito nets and ground sheets.

 Recent Boko Haram attacks in Kablewa have led to massive population displacement in Niger.
 Many families have been forced to find shelter in host communities, spontaneous sites in the bush or in displacement camps.

 We’ve been working with Plan International Niger to provide emergency aid to these families.
 Throughout Project 2, we have provided ShelterKits, mosquito nets, water carriers, ground mats, and kitchen sets to nearly 2,500 families.
 Distributions are now completed.
 Now ShelterBox has decided to pursue a new local partner APBE to develop a new project.

 The conflict in Nigeria is now entering its ninth year and the devastating consequences continue to impact structures and the lives of 8.5 million vulnerable people.

 We have partnered with ACTED and we have supported over 2,000 families in Nigeria so far.

 Project 2 has been completed with 1,205 households provided with shelter.
 Project 3 is complete and has supported nearly 500 families with essential aid items.

 Category 3 Typhoon Vongfong (local name Ambo) made landfall in May in Eastern Samar, Philippines.
 Torrential rains brought devastating damage, affecting nearly half a million people.

 Together with our partner Terres des Hommes (TdH), we have provided essential aid to families who have seen their homes destroyed by the powerful typhoon.
 Distributions of aid and post-distribution monitoring activities are now complete.